 Engagement and retention

 Thanks to this feedback, our local leadership teams at these locations can ensure that employee feedback informs and supports their growth agendas.
-Employee feedback remains a key channel for insights into how we can shape Chemring’s employee engagement priorities both at a local level and Group-wide level.
+Employee feedback remains a key channel for insights into how we can shape Chemring’s employee engagement priorities both at a local level and Group level.

-This approach is how we focus on developing our culture so that it serves our employees and our customers.
+This approach is how we focus on developing our culture so that it serves our colleagues and our customers.
 We work to the principle of embracing what ties us together and respecting what differentiates us.
 Our values driven culture is based on our values of Safety, Excellence and Innovation and is the foundation all our businesses work to.

 Diversity, Equity and Inclusion ("DE&I")